platformatic/platformatic/docs/db/configuration.md

 }
 ```

-### `telemetry`

-See [Platformatic Service telemetry](/docs/reference/service/configuration.md#telemetry) for more details.

-### `watch`

-See [Platformatic Service watch](/docs/reference/service/configuration.md#watch) for more details.

-### `clients`

-See [Platformatic Service clients](/docs/reference/service/configuration.md#clients) for more details.

-## Environment variable placeholders
+## Setting and Using ENV placeholders

-See [Environment variable placeholders](/docs/reference/service/configuration.md#environment-variable-placeholders) for more details.

-### Setting environment variables

-See [Setting environment variables](/docs/reference/service/configuration.md#setting-environment-variables) for more details.
+Environment variable placeholders are used to securely inject runtime configurations.
+Learn how to [set](../service/configuration.md#setting-environment-variables) and [use](../service/configuration.md#environment-variable-placeholders) environment variable placeholders [documentation](../service/configuration.md).

 ### PLT_ROOT

-The `{PLT_ROOT}` placeholder is automatically set to the directory containing the configuration file, so it can be used to configure relative paths.
+The [PLT_ROOT](../service/configuration.md#plt_root) variable is used to configure relative path and is set to the directory containing the Service configuration file.

 ## Sample Configuration

-This is a bare minimum configuration for Platformatic DB.
-Uses a local `./db.sqlite` SQLite database, with OpenAPI and GraphQL support.
+The example below is a basic setup for Platformatic DB using a local SQLite database.
+It includes support for OpenAPI, GraphQL, and the GraphiQL interface.

-Server will listen to `http://127.0.0.1:3042`
+The server is configured to listen on `http://127.0.0.1:3042`:

 ```json
 {